oeholmen/UVIScript/README.md

 ### Sequencers
 Sequencers are scripts that receive note events, and arpeggiates and/or sequences the incoming notes.
 They can be put after a generator, to respond to events created by the generator, or be used as any old arpeggiator/sequencer by playing notes on the keyboard.
 ### Synths
 There is actually just one synth that comes in differen flavors, depending on the patch it is used with.
 See docs in the folder.
 Note that this requires a program patch to work.
-They are included in the "programs" subfolder.
+They are included in the "compiled/synths/programs" subfolder.
 As a bonus, if you own a Korg Minilogue, there is hardware integration, so you can control the softsynth from the minilogue.